finbourne/lusid-sdk-java-preview/sdk/docs/Bond.md

 # Bond

-IL Bond Instrument; Lusid-ibor internal representation of a Bond instrument
+LUSID representation of a Vanilla Fixed Rate Bond.

 ## Properties